sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/databases-intro/README.md

 | [MySQL](https://www.mysql.com/) | A free database management system owned by Oracle that's popular in the PHP community |
 | [MariaDB](https://mariadb.org/) | An open source version of MySQL |

+Each of these tools has different tradeoffs, but all of them store relational data in similar ways and accept some variant of the SQL language.

 ## Watch Out!

 The terms "table", "row", and "column are commonly used when talking about databases, but the academic terms are: